 Where Do I Submit a W-4?

-Once you completed, signed, and printed the W-4 form, you submit it to your current employer.
+Once you have completed, signed, and printed the W-4 form, you should submit it to your current employer.
 You can have different allowances on different W-4 forms for different employers.

 How Often Can I Submit a W-4?

 There is no limit.
 Once you have completed and submitted a W-4 that meets your tax withholding strategy, change it only when life changing or income changing events occur.

 Where Can I Find More Information About Federal Tax Withholding?

 See the 2018 IRS Publication 505.

 Where Can I Find the State Tax Withholding Forms?

 Visit our state income tax page to find your state's tax withholding form.
 Generally, we recommend entering the same number of allowances your entered on the Federal W-4 on the state tax withholding form(s).

 The 2018 Tax Calculator efile.com Tax Estimator for Tax Year 2018.